JuanRodriguezAbarca/RESTgmailTest/README.md

-# BDDFrameWorkCreation
+# BDDFrameWorkForGmailRestTesting
-BDD FrameWork using Maven, Cucumber-JVM, JUnit, SLF4J/Log4j
+BDD FrameWork using Maven, Cucumber-JVM, JUnit, SLF4J/Log4j, REST-assured

 1)	Development of a small testing framework using Maven, Cucumber-JVM, JUnit, SLF4J/Log4j.
   a.
 Framework should be a Maven project;
   b.
 Tests should run using mvn test command;
   c.
 Framework should be able to run tests in different browsers;